 In some dog breeds like the Siberian Husky or Alaskan Malamute, agouti meets domino.

-Domino reduces eumelanin production and causes lighter phaeomelanin and light undercoat.
-Combined with agouti, this gives a pale grayish coat, often with only dark hair tips instead of heavy banding.
+Domino reduces eumelanin production and causes lighter phaeomelanin and pale undercoat.
+Combined with agouti, this gives a pale grayish coat, often with only some dark hair tips or reduced banding.
+This can turn agouti into very uniform gray or pale silver phenotypes.

 Domino tends to remove eumelanin from the face and extremities, typically resulting in light “open face” markings.
-Agouti dominos often retain only a small cross of banded fur or slightly some darker pigment under the eyes, reminiscent of the original pattern.
+Agouti dominos often retain only a small cross of banded fur below the eyes at best.

-Btw, an agouti domino can resemble a shaded sable pattern since both can have a widow’s peak on the forehead and a dark-tipped coat on the back.
+Note: An agouti domino can resemble a shaded sable pattern since both can have a widow’s peak on the forehead and a dark-tipped coat on the back.
+But dominos have pale whiskers.

 Dog Breeds with Agouti